joprestes/qa-oraculo-requisitos/README-en.md

 ## 🤔 Troubleshooting

 ❌ **Error**: Invalid API Key
-✔️ Make sure `.env` is at the project root and the “Generative Language” API is enabled in Google Cloud.
+✔️ Ensure that the `.env` file is in the project root and that the “Generative Language” API is active in Google Cloud.

 ❌ **Error**: `streamlit` command not found
-✔️ Ensure your virtual environment `.venv` is activated.
-Reinstall dependencies if needed.
+✔️ Make sure the `.venv` virtual environment is activated.
+If necessary, reinstall dependencies.

 ---

 ## 📌 Roadmap

 - ✅ Interactive web interface with Streamlit
-- ✅ Acceptance criteria and PO questions generation
+- ✅ Generation of acceptance criteria and PO questions
-- ✅ On-demand complete test plans
+- ✅ On-demand full test plan generation
-- 📄 PDF report export
+- ✅ Export of reports in PDF format with cover page, colored tables, and elegant footer
-- 🔗 Jira API integration for issue creation and updates
+- 🔗 Integration with Jira APIs to create and populate issues
-- 📦 Batch analysis of multiple requirements
+- 📦 Automatic batch analysis of multiple requirements

 ---

 ## 🤝 Contributing

-Contributions are welcome!
+Your contribution is very welcome!
 - Open an **issue** to report bugs or suggest improvements.
-- Send a **Pull Request** with new features.
+- Submit a **Pull Request** with new features.
-- ⭐ If this project helped you, leave a star on the repo!
+- ⭐ If this project helped you, give the repository a star!

 ---